 6 And because you are sons, God has sent the Spirit of his Son into our hearts, crying, “Abba!
 Father!”
 7 So you are no longer a slave, but a son, and if a son, then an heir through God. – Galatians 4:6-7

 The Holy Spirit bears witness that God is our Father our ABBA (a most affectionate term a bit like our word Daddy).
-It is mind blowing.
+It is mind-blowing.
 All this is available to those who are in Christ Jesus.
-As we go through Ephesians we will see more clearly what he have been given in Christ Jesus.
+As we go through Ephesians we will see more clearly what we have been given in Christ Jesus.